 15.6.20 Flood risk.
-Due to the close proximity of the Rivers Roden and Tern and the Lakemoor Brook to the parish, some areas are assessed as flood risk zones.
+Due to the close proximity of the River Severn to the parish, some areas are markedas flood risk zones.
 These are predominantly flood zone 3 with small areas being deemed as flood zone 2.
 These are located north of the parish near Osbaston.
-See flooding maps below.
+See Flooding map below.